isomerpages/govtech-corp/_products-and-services/For Citizens/Scam Prevention.md

 <div class="isomer-card">
 <div class="isomer-card-body">
 <div class="isomer-card-title">Disruption of scam websites</div>
-<div class="isomer-card-description">SATIS can take down or block verified scams, thereby eliminating the chance
+<div class="isomer-card-description">SATIS can take down or block verified scams, thereby limiting citizens'
-of user interaction.</div>
+interactions with malicious websites.</div>
 </div>
 </div>
 </div>
 <h3>How to use SATIS?</h3>
-<p>Like all good cybersecurity measures, SATIS runs in the background and
+<p>Like all good cybersecurity measures, SATIS works in the background and
 does not require any additional action on your part.
 Here are two things you can do to maximise its usefulness.&nbsp;</p>
 <h4>1.
 Contribute by reporting</h4>